-I like to supply buyers with an outline of the entire deal so they'll know exactly what to expect.
+I like to supply buyers with a road map of the whole deal so they understand exactly what to expect.

-Here are my nine steps to buying a home.
+These are my nine steps to purchasing a home.

-When you're ready to get started, simply contact me here or e-mail me at .
-I'm glad to address questions you have regarding this information.
+When you're ready to get started, just contact me here or e-mail me at .
+I'm happy to answer questions you have regarding this information.

-You'll want to put together a checklist of must-have features, get a feel for what neighborhoods you want to live in, and begin planning your budget.
+You'll most likely want to create a check list of must-have features, get an idea of what neighborhoods and school districts you'd like to live in, and begin planning your budget.

-Step 2 – Communicate with a real estate agent in Oil City
+Step 2 – Connect with a real estate agent

 This is where I come in.